 The Trustees are responsible for the overall governance of the Foundation.
 The Trustees meet regularly throughout the year by electronic means, as they reside in different countries, and are responsible for ensuring that the Foundation acts in accordance with its objects.
+The Trustees were able to meet in London in November 2018 for a face to face meeting.
 The Trustees are also responsible for determining the policies of the charity.